amazpyel/fmbt-tizentest/README.md

 Debugging a test
 ----------------

-d.enableVisualLog(...) in phone.aal starts logging whatever happens in the Device instance.
+d.enableVisualLog(...) in filemanager.aal starts logging whatever happens in the Device instance.
 The log is written to devicelog.html.
 Open the log with your browser: